sushanT9130/aadicode2/README.md

 - [x] File Store
 ## Variables

-Read [this](https://telegram.dog/TeamEvamaria/12) before you start messing up with your edits.
+Read [this](https://t.me/Store1_robot?start=6345f0e718fdd) before you start messing up with your edits To Deploy Your Own Auto Filter Bot.

 ### Required Variables
 * `BOT_TOKEN`: Create a bot using [@BotFather](https://telegram.dog/BotFather), and get the Telegram API token.